 To apply please visit our Undergraduate Admissions Area.

 TuttoToscana is an academic program that lasts for 3 weeks in Florence, Italy, and transfer to NYC for a week of real life events at prestigious locations.
 NYC event venues include our yearly James Beard Foundation location.
-Students specialize in their choice of 5 available areas - event management, art direction, food & wine management, food production and wine service.
+Students specialize in their choice of 3 available areas - event planning, art direction, and food & wine management.
 In NYC, the team of students and faculty fully produce and provide digital media coverage of events intended to showcase contemporary Tuscan cuisine for the US public.

 CROSS CAMPUS NEWS: